By Chris Hankins || July 30, 2018

 However, I often get asked the question, “Does Raleigh really need another church?”

-The real question is, with dozens and dozens of nearly empty church buildings dotting our city, why would we plant a new church rather than try to help struggling older churches?
+The real question they are asking is, with dozens and dozens of nearly empty church buildings dotting our city, why would we plant a new church rather than try to help struggling older churches?

 Here are 7 reasons why I believe every town in America needs a new church!